Aaron Wolf (director): Restoring Tomorrow

 In 2016, Wolf completed Restoring Tomorrow, a documentary on the history and $150 million restoration of Wilshire Boulevard Temple, where Wolf's grandfather Rabbi Alfred Wolf served for 50 years and where Aaron himself attended and was bar mitzvahed.
 The temple was built in 1929 and was designed in part by designers from Metro-Goldwyn-Mayer, Universal Pictures and Warner Bros., much like a Hollywood set.
 Its "false facades" wore over time and the building became in danger of collapsing.
 In 2011, Rabbi Steven Leder began a campaign to raise money for the temple's restoration and in 2013 the restoration was completed.
 The documentary includes archival footage as well as interviews with notable public figures such as founder and former CEO of Relativity Media Ryan Kavanaugh.
 Intertwined in the story of the restoration is Wolf's own rediscovery and reconnection to his temple, his family and to his Jewish faith.

 The film premiered in Los Angeles at the Los Angeles Jewish Film Festival on 3 May 2017.
 Since its premiere, Restoring Tomorrow has been acquired by 7th Art Releasing for sales and distribution.
 It has received extensive coverage in publications such as The Los Angeles Times, Variety, Guideposts and The Times of Israel.
-The film will also see a companion series that is currently in production.